haliphax/xthulu/README.md

-While **xthulu** is intended to be a _community_ server which will provide multiple avenues of interaction (e.g. web, terminal), its primary focus is in providing a modern SSH terminal server which pays homage to the [bulletin boards] of the 1990s.
+While **xthulu** is intended to be a _community_ server which will provide multiple avenues of interaction (e.g. web, terminal), its primary focus is in providing a modern SSH terminal interface which pays homage to the [bulletin boards] of the 1990s.
 Rather than leaning entirely into [DOS]-era nostalgia, modern character sets (UTF-8) and [terminal capabilities] are taken advantage of.